 Since 2006, Foreign Direct Investment has quadrupled and exports have doubled.
 Job creation was the fastest in 2014.

-Over the past 25 years, economic and political growth aren’t the only gains Nicaragua has experienced.
+Over the past 25 years, economic and political growth isn’t the only gains Nicaragua has experienced.
 The government has been fighting against poverty.
 Social programs and improvements towards basic services, like health and clean water access, have made a big impression.
 Poverty has dropped from 48.3 to 29.6 percent in the last ten years.

 One of Nicaragua’s most widely acknowledged social improvements is the work towards gender equality.
-Since 2007, government programs in health, education, and micro financing rooted in women as the center of family responsibilities have helped achieve this.
+Since 2007, government programs in health, education, and micro-financing rooted in women as the center of family responsibilities have helped achieve this.
 Nicaragua was ranked sixth in the World Economic Forum’s gender gap index.

 All of these changes and more have contributed to the all-around happiness of the country.
-In fact, the World happiness Report in 2015 said Nicaraguans are happier than they were in 2007.
-Researchers are asking the question, “Is higher income contributing to happiness levels?”
+In fact, the World Happiness Report in 2015 said Nicaraguans are happier than they were in 2007.
+Researchers are asking the question, “Is higher-income contributing to happiness levels?”
 Some say yes, but no one can truly know what is making Nicaraguans happier.
 However, it can safely be assumed that a peaceful, politically stable home is at the source.